-The stipend for the 2024-2025 residency year is \$66,000, based on full-time work (40 hours per week).
+The stipend for the 2026-2027 residency year is \$66,000, based on full-time work (37.5 hours per week).
 The stipend is paid in equal monthly installments on the second to last banking day of the month.
-Since residents are required to complete 1600 hours of supervised practice over their one year contract, they will be left with 22 days for vacation, three days for outside professional development activities, and five sick days.
+Since residents are required to complete 1600 hours of supervised practice over their one year contract, they will be left with 22 days for vacation and eight sick days.
 The University is also closed to all students and employees from December 25 - January 1.